 - There is a music practice room also available in Prairie Hall, equipped with a piano.

 - The Student Housing Services Administrative Offices are located in Maritime Hall.

 - For security, South is locked 24 hours/day.
 The Perimeter Access System allows residents to access the building using their One Cards (student cards).

-- Residents are provided with keys to the building (One Cards), their room (traditional key) and their mailbox (traditional keys).
+- Residents are provided with keys to the building (Student ID Cards), their room (traditional key) and their mailbox (traditional keys).

 ALCOVE Rooms vs CORRIDOR Rooms

 - Alcove rooms are located within the tower and are divided by a concrete wall.

 - Corridor rooms are located between each tower and divided by a plaster wall.

 Please note that the rooms represented in the drawings below are representative only, and are to scale.
 Not all rooms are identical.

 This is a SOUTH CORRIDOR DOUBLE ROOM